 Eric is a member of the Henry Crown Fellows at the Aspen Institute (2009), Chicago United Business Leaders of Color honoree (2009), and a graduate Fellow of Leadership Greater Chicago (2007).
 Eric is an active member of the Economic, Executives’, Chicago and University Clubs of Chicago.

-Eric received a B.A. from the University of Michigan and a J.D. from The Ohio State University.
+Eric received a Bachelor of Arts from the University of Michigan and a J.D. from The Ohio State University.

 Michael Warren is the Managing Principal of Albright Stonebridge Group (ASG), a premier global strategic advisory firm.
 As Managing Principal, Mr. Warren is chief executive of the global firm, responsible for overall strategic direction, growth and management.Mr.
 Warren brings many years of leadership in financial services, international business, and government policy.
 He advises clients on international growth strategies, stakeholder management issues, and economic and geopolitical issues affecting global markets.
 He is also a member of the Investment Committee of Albright Capital Management, an affiliated investment advisory firm focused on emerging markets.